Are you a system of record?

 Archivers.ai uses a small set of well-known large language and vision models to generate draft metadata.
 The platform is model-agnostic at the application layer: the specific model used for a given task can change as better or more appropriate options become available, and different tasks (text, image, audio) may route to different models.

 We prefer providers with strong business-use no-training commitments and transparent safety practices, and we prefer European-based providers where the capability fit is equivalent.
-For any institutional project, we will disclose the specific models in use as part of the scoping conversation.
+For any institutional customer, we will disclose the specific models in use on request as part of procurement.

 How do confidence flags work?